folbricht/routedns/doc/configuration.md

 `cache-ttl-polling-check-interval` is the polling interval of the *prefetch cron job*.
 This value defaults to 120 seconds and is in seconds

 `record-query-hits-min` is the minimum number of hits for a query to be added to the prefetch lists.
 This defaults to 1 which is prefetching everything
+NOTE:
+To fetch opportunistically use 1 or 0

 `prefetch-size` is similar to `cache-size` it is the limit for the domains to be prefetched.
 This should be 1/4th of the `cache-size` value but can be smaller or bigger with a few performance impacts.
 Default value is 1000